src-bin/substrate-docs/www/src-bin.com/substrate/manual/adding-non-administrator-roles-for-humans.md

 # Adding non-Administrator (and non-Auditor) roles for humans

+_This feature is currently only supported when using Google as your identity provider._

 In order to set the `RoleName` attribute on any of your users in your identity provider to any value except &ldquo;Administrator&rdquo; or &ldquo;Auditor&rdquo;, you'll need to define a role in your admin account and possibly some (or all) of your service accounts.

 ## In your admin account(s)